Financial Aid Satisfactory Academic Progress Policy (SAP)

-- Attempt no more than 90 credit hours for an associate degree; 48 hours toward a technical certificate, 26 hours toward an approved certificate of proficiency, or 86 hours toward a Practical Nursing technical certificate.
-(Please see the maximum time frame section below)
+- Attempt no more than 90 credit hours for an associate degree, 48 hours toward a technical certificate, 26 hours toward an approved certificate of proficiency, or 86 hours toward a Practical Nursing technical certificate.
+(See the maximum time frame section below.)

-- Must be on track to complete degree plan within the maximum time frame
+- Be on track to complete a degree plan within the maximum time frame.

 Financial Aid Warning

-Students will be placed on Financial Aid Warning if they do not complete 67% of attempted credit hours and/or do not maintain a 2.00 cumulative or semester grade point average.
+Students will be placed on financial aid warning if they do not complete 67 percent of attempted credit hours and/or do not maintain a 2.00 cumulative or semester grade point average.

 Financial Aid Suspension